Murder of Loretta Saunders: MMIWG inquiry

 Loretta Saunders' parents and siblings provided testimony on first day of the MMIWG inquiry hearing at Membertou First Nation in Cape Breton, Nova Scotia.
 In their testimony, Saunders' family alleged that their relationship with the police changed for the worse after their revelation that Saunders' was Inuk.
 Saunders' sibling, Diem Saunders, also alleged that the court appointed grief counsellor made unwanted sexual advances during their sessions.

 The MMIWG National Inquiry went on to interview more than 2,380 persons for the report on MMIWG in Canada.
 The final report was released in 2019 and contains "231 Calls for Justice directed at governments, institutions, social service providers, industries and all Canadians."

 Aftermath

 Memorials and vigils

-Saunders' alma mater, Saint Mary's University, held a memorial service for Saunders' on their campus in March 2014.
+Saunders' alma mater, Saint Mary's University, held a memorial service for Saunders on their campus in March 2014.

 Vigils for Loretta Saunders were held in many cities across Canada after her death.

 The Loretta Saunders Community Scholarship Fund was set up in 2014 in memory of Loretta Saunders, in part by Dr. Darryl Leroux (Saunders' thesis supervisor) and the Community Foundation of Nova Scotia.

 Saunders family

 Saunders' sibling, Diem Saunders, was committed to carrying on their sister's legacy until their death in September 2021.
-They began a blog titled "A Homicide Survivor's Journey Through Grief", became an active social justice activist, which included testifying at National Inquiry into Murdered and Missing Women and Girls in October 2017.
+They began a blog titled "A Homicide Survivor's Journey Through Grief" and became an active social justice activist, which included testifying at National Inquiry into Murdered and Missing Women and Girls in October 2017.
 They also shared their story of the loss of their sister in schools, wrote an opera about MMIWG, and wrote for various news sources.